matthieuSolente/get-off-the-table-2024/README.md

 If we have for example 2 or more columns
 - define the width of the blocks using : mso-element-frame-width:xxxpx;
 - Set mso-element-wrap:around on the blocks, the last one doesn't need it.
-- for the gutter : mso-element-frame-hspace:xxxpx adds space on the left and right side, so you have to choose on which block you add it
+- for the gutter : mso-element-frame-hspace:xxxpx adds space on the left and right side, so you have to choose on which block you add it.
+You can also use mso-para-margin-left:xxpx.

   In the case of multiple rows containing multiple columns, you can wrap each row with a mso-element-wrap:no-wrap-beside.